Yevhenns/pizza-app-router/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Also check a [mobile application](https://github.com/Yevhenns/PizzaMobApp.git) for this project.
+Also check a [mobile application](https://github.com/Yevhenns/PizzaMobApp.git) and [back-end application](https://github.com/Yevhenns/pizza-nest.git) for this project.